ryoxdx/RetroAchievementsSets/PS2/NFSPS/README.md

 `Dominate Showdown: Autopolis in one sitting using King Assist and using only pre-tuned blueprints of cars that were not obtained from a King.` `[Missable]`

 For this one you wanna get as much as possible from the drift events.
-In the grip events it is possible to win both with some fighting.
+It is possible to win both grip events with some effort.

 See [When Life Gives You Lemons...](#when-life-gives-you-lemons) for more information and car recommendations.